 Ruth Frances Ella was born to an Austrian father and English mother who were new to the United States.
 Living through the Great Depression, the family learned to improvise and to make the most of what they had.
-Looking back now, as she celebrates her 70th year as a Sister of Notre Dame, Sister recognizes that her creativity in childhood grew through improvisation, a capacity which has served her well in ministry through the years as she worked in 26 different assignments!
+Looking back as she celebrated her 70th year as a Sister of Notre Dame, Sister recognized that her creativity in childhood grew through improvisation, a capacity which has served her well in ministry through the years as she worked in 26 different assignments!

 Sr. Ruth was inspired to enter Notre Dame from her contacts with her elementary school teachers at Dolores School in Santa Barbara.
 As a Sister herself, she was a versatile educator.

 She earned degrees in home economics, general science and science education, and served in teaching and leadership positions in elementary and high schools.
 Sacred Heart, San Jose; Mt.
 Carmel in Redwood City; Notre Dame High School in Marysville, and St. Francis High School in Sacramento were among the many schools throughout California and in Washington State.
 She later became a teacher of home economics at the then-College of Notre Dame in Belmont.